EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 This plugin allows you to use the native sharing window of your mobile device.

 * Works on Android, version 2.3.3 and higher (probably 2.2 as well).
-* Works on iOS, version 6 and higher.
+* Works on iOS6 and iOS7.
 * Share text, a link, and image, or all of those.
 Subject is also supported, when the receiving app supports it.
 * Supports sharing images from the internet, the local filesystem, or from the www folder.
 * `NEW` You can skip the sharing dialog and directly share to Twitter, Facebook, or other apps.